-As you’d imagine, one the of the major concerns for Hubworks, then, in developing Zip HACCP was to make sure that the app met these requirements and would enable the clients that use it to remain compliant as well.
-A great deal of time and energy was devoted to this, and now we’re going to take some time to discuss in depth the reasons you should consider the app as a means to meet these FDA food safety regulations.
-In the previous article, we discussed the individual features of the app that help meet these needs so that we won't rehash those here.
-Instead, the focus will be more strictly on the benefit to you, the client.
+As you’d imagine, one the of the major concerns for Hubworks, then, in developing Zip HACCP was to make sure that the app met the FDA requirements and would enable the clients that use it to remain compliant as well.
+A great deal of time and energy was devoted to this, so, now we’re going to take some time to discuss in depth the reasons you should consider the app as a means to meet these FDA food safety regulations.

-Before we dive into the meat of the argument, let’s go over some of the very basic needs that will be met through the app.
-These aren't necessarily to do with its functions so much as what those functions offer to you and your business.
-And don't worry, this won't be one long sales pitch, either.
-This is simply meant to elaborate on some benefits to Zip HACCP that may not be overly clear upon initially considering the app.
+Before we dive further into this discussion, let’s go over some of the very basic needs your business has that will be met through the app.
+This doesn’t necessarily have to do with the how the functions of the app work, so much as what those functions offer to you and your business.

 Chances are, at some point in the life of your business, you will encounter a situation where the reputation of your company is at risk, be it because of a customer service issue, quality control problem, or food safety concern.
 Especially with the latter, the damage can be unparalleled.
 Being able to keep track of such a situation is vital, but preventing it from happening in the first place should be the primary goal.
 Doing so will save you a headache later, and will also help to guarantee that the FDA food safety regulations are being appropriately adhered to.

-Now that has taken a tour of the two major benefits of Zip HACCP, it’s time to discuss how those benefits relate directly back to the adherence to FDA food safety regulations and the technology rules that govern those.
-On the FDA website, there is not necessarily a list of "here’s what food safety software must do to be FDA approved."
-After all, that would most certainly make our jobs much easier.
+Now that we have taken a tour of the two major benefits of Zip HACCP, it’s time to discuss how those benefits relate directly back to the adherence to FDA food safety regulations and the technical rules that govern those.
+On the FDA website, there is not necessarily a list that states, “here’s what food safety software must do to be FDA approved” (even though, that would most certainly make our jobs much easier).
 What there is, though, is a detailed breakdown of the use of HACCP principles in food service, which directly relate back to the ways that our app can assist in meeting said goals.

 1. Let’s take the benefit of Zip HACCP being easy to use and intuitive, for example.
-One of the major things that put off a business’ administrative staff from employing new technology is often the fear of too steep a learning curve for the rest of the staff.
+One of the major things that put off a business’ administrative staff from employing new technology is the fear of too steep a learning curve for members of the staff.
 It’s a reasonable concern, to be sure, which is why Zip HACCP has tried to eliminate the learning curve altogether.
 The checklists are easy to set up, the Bluetooth thermometers sync with ease, and the interface is designed with this sort of intuitive technological sense in mind.
-Like we mentioned previously, half the battle with implementing food safety technology is to do with apprehension about its ability to be used and used effectively.
-For that reason, creating such an easy system means all the burden to use the system falls on the staff, who will likely find it a joy to use and won’t mind the process at all.
+Like we mentioned previously, half the battle with implementing food safety technology is dealing with apprehension about its ability to be used and used effectively.
+For that reason, creating such an easy system means the staff will likely find it a joy to use and won’t mind the process at all.

-2. This ease also presents a new opportunity to your business - because it is so simple and will almost certainly be used effectively, it will present you with the most accurate version of a project and routine activity progress you’ll have experienced yet.
-Being able to observe this accurately means when something is not completed and checked off one of the in-app lists, you will be able to determine with more certainty than ever before whether this is a result of a staff member forgetting to check it off, or simply neglecting to complete it at all.
-This opens the door to honest communication and, in some cases, the unpleasant but necessary process of vetting employees who pose a risk to your business’ ability to maintain the standards of FDA food safety that you seek to employ.
+2. The ease of use also presents new opportunities for your business.
+Since Zip HACCP will almost certainly be used effectively, it will present you with the most accurate version of a project and routine activity progress you’ll have experienced yet.
+Being able to observe tasks accurately means when something is not completed and checked off one of the in-app lists, you can determine with more certainty than ever before whether this is a result of a staff member forgetting to check it off, or simply neglecting to complete it at all.
+This opens the door to honest communication and, in some cases, the unpleasant but necessary process of vetting employees who pose a risk to your business’ ability to maintain the standards of FDA food safety that you seek.